bw-test/an_repo/README.md

 # an_repo
-contains info for test stuff
+contains info for test stuff with VCR